Dinara2606/Homework_212/Operators in JS.md

 **Number()** method is used to convert values to a number data type

  **Boolean()** methid is used to convert numbers or strings to Boolean values

+Example,

+let a = 2001;

+console.log(typeof a); // Output:number.
+At this point, the variable a is assigned the numerical value of 2001, which we have confirmed to be a number.

+a = String(a);	// "2001" let’s reassign a to its string equivalent and then use typeof to confirm that we have successfully converted the variable’s value from a number to a string.

+console.log(typeof a); // Output: string.
+We have confirmed that a was reassigned to be equivalent to a string value following the data type conversion.